 Record types visibility

 Although the repo dependency cleaner is triggered by certain deployments, it does not only look at items related to that deployment package.
 The cleaner looks at the metadata types listed above, across your entire repo.
-Metadata deployed to source control with another tool besides Gearset - or deployed to source control with Gearset but years ago - might include items with missing dependencies.
+Metadata deployed to source control with another tool besides Gearset - or that has been directly modified in source - might include items with missing dependencies.
 If so, this undeployable metadata will be deleted by the cleaner.

 Can I turn off the repo dependency cleaner?